MatRivard/grade-calculator/README.md

 # GradeCalculator

+Project can be found at [https://MatRivard.github.io/grade-calculator](https://MatRivard.github.io/grade-calculator).

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2.
+A grade calculator helping students determine what they need to get on their final exam to finish with their desired grade.
+Calculated using the weighted average of term tests, laboratories, etc. This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2.

+Progress can be saved to local storage in order to revisit the calculations at a later time.
+No account creation for permanent saving functionality currently implemented however.
+That said, saved courses will disappear when local storage is cleared.

 ## Development server